 UOTeach is a graduate program that leads to a teaching license and a master’s of education degree in Curriculum and Teaching.
-The program offers two strands: Early Childhood/Elementary (Grades K–5) and Middle/High School (Grades 6–12).
+The program offers two strands: Elementary Multiple Subjects (Grades K–5) and Middle/High Content Areas Specializations (Grades 6–12).

 For those who already hold a teaching license, Curriculum and Teacher Education offers programs leading to: a Master's degree, an ESOL endorsement, a Reading endorsement, and/or other added endorsements and authorizations.